evaera/moonwave/website/docs/Publishing.md

 ## Custom build directory

-You can set a custom build folder instead the default `build` if needed by passing the `--out-dir` argument to `moonwave build` command.
+You can set a custom build directory instead of the default `build` if needed by passing the `--out-dir` argument to `moonwave build` command.

 ```sh
 moonwave --out-dir=custom_dir build